 How much does the screening cost?

-Currently, low-dose CT lung screening is offered by Centegra Health System free of charge.
-Any additional testing you may need, based on the results from the screening, will be billed to your insurance.
+The low-dose CT lung screening is billed to your insurance and you must meet the eligibility requirements above.
+This is not a cash pay screening.
+Any additional testing you may need, based on the results from the screening, will also be billed to your insurance.
 Most insurance companies will cover the cost of these additional tests.
 If you need help understanding your insurance coverage and you are a Centegra Health System patient, please contact one of our financial counselors at 815-759-4237.
-If you do not have insurance, you will need to cover the cost of any additional testing.
-Our financial counselors can help you understand your payment options.

 What can I expect from the results?

 About 1 out of 4 low-dose CT lung screening exams will find something in the lung that may require additional imaging or evaluation.
 Most of the time these findings are lung nodules.

 Lung nodules are very small collections of tissue in the lung.
 These nodules are very common, and the vast majority— more than 97%—are not cancer (benign).
 Most are normal lymph nodes or small areas of scarring from past infections.
 Less commonly, lung nodules are cancer.
 If a small lung nodule is found to be cancer, the cancer can be cured more than 90% of the time.
 That is why we are screening you.